 The program of study is characterized by a well-designed set of core courses and a flexible choice of elective courses to meet the demands of the field and the goals of the students.
-The taught component will be instructed by distance learning via eCollege[®], RUSVM's Virtual Learning Environment.
+The taught component will be instructed by distance learning via CanvasTM RUSVM's Virtual Learning Environment.
 Candidates will be taught by RUSVM faculty and specialist modules may be delivered by RUSVM's partner institutions.

-The MSc by Coursework in One Health degree program requires 42 credits, obtained through coursework and a project, leading to the submission of a thesis.
-Candidates are required to undertake specified core courses amounting to 24 credits.
+The MSc by Coursework in One Health degree program requires 45 credits, obtained through coursework and a Capstone Research project, leading to the submission of a Capstone paper.
+Candidates are required to undertake specified core courses amounting to 19 credits, 10 credits of electives, 1 credit for the residential period and 15 credits for the Capstone.

 The research project may be carried out in St. Kitts and Nevis or in other locations, as appropriate, under the supervision of a RUSVM faculty member.
-The research component may be desk-based, lab-based or through fieldwork and will result in the submission of a thesis.
+The research component may be desk-based, lab-based or through fieldwork and will result in the submission of a Capstone paper.
 An optional residential (max.
-1 week) component will allow the candidate cohort to share their perspective and dissertation work to the RUSVM research community.
+1 week) component will allow the candidate cohort to share their perspective and Capstone with the RUSVM research community.